SouthernPark/AutoMLFaceMask/README.md

    >(5) Run the container and test

+        a.
 Run the container:
         docker run -p 8501:8501 -t face_mask_serving &

+        b.
 Test the container:
         use the request.py in this github dir to do REST request.
         You need to specify the absolute image path that you want to predict.
         And specify the key of the image such as 1,2 ...